 Introduction

-The recent popularity of “strongmen” national leaders, such as Donald Trump, Vladmir Putin, Xi Jinping, Viktor Orban, Rodrigo Duterte, Reycip Erdogan and Mohammed bin Salman, and, at least among their many supporters, could be seen as particularly high-profile examples of a tendency to valorise the power of leadership.
+The recent popularity of “strongmen” national leaders, such as Donald Trump, Vladmir Putin, Xi Jinping, Viktor Orban, Rodrigo Duterte, Reycip Erdogan and Mohammed bin Salman, could be seen as particularly high-profile examples of a tendency to valorise the power of leadership.
 At the same time, however, work questioning the existence of leadership argues for leadership’s imaginary, mythical and rhetorical, rather than “real”, status.
 In Eacott’s words,

 “leadership” is a myth generated by, and sustaining of, the managerialist project . . . through its seductive agentic rhetoric, that of individual will and choice, not to mention the aspiration for something “better”, when positioned in opposition to the technicist, alienating and emotionless administration of the bureaucracy, “leadership” has become the dominant ideology of educational leadership, management and administration.